 Morningstar rated Maryland’s 529 a Silver Plan in 2021.
 Morningstar considers Silver-rated plans to have reasonable fees, strong investment choices, and capable oversight.
 Also, some residents may qualify for a Maryland 529 $500 state contribution.

-Maryland’s 529 Investment Plan allows up to a $2,500 deduction per taxpayer per beneficiary.
+Maryland’s 529 Investment Plan allows up to a $2,500 state income tax deduction per taxpayer per beneficiary.
 However, investments in out-of-state plans do not qualify for the deduction.

 Maryland created the Save4College State Contribution Program, available for lower to middle-income Maryland families.
 You can learn more about this program here.

 Knowing that Morningstar rates Maryland’s 529 investment plan Silver and the plan offers a tax deduction for contributions, why did your “Financial Advisor” recommend an out-of-state plan?

 Usually, it directly comes down to compensation—specifically, commissions.

 The Maryland 529 Investment Plan is directly sold to consumers and does not pay commissions to financial salespeople.
 Therefore, brokers have no incentive to recommend the plan since they receive no compensation.
 And many brokers won’t recommend the Maryland plan, even if it’s in their client’s best interest!

 This is an excellent example of the conflicts of conflict of interest inherent in the brokerage world.

 Of course, brokers justify using out-of-state plans for many reasons.
 Some common justifications: